What Tunings Did Bach Use?

 2014-10-28 — Re-posting as is (WordPress)

 2016-06-20 — Brushed up for better readability

-People probably regard Bach as being the baroque composer.
+People see Johann Sebastian Bach (1685 – 1750) as the baroque composer.
 He was a master at writing, even improvising the most complex of fugues.
 With this preference for traditional polyphonic forms such as fugues and canons, at his time, many must have viewed him as rather traditional composer.
 On the other hand, he did expand into new, previously (almost) unexplored keys on the keyboard.
-Thus, he may have helped advancing music towards the pre-classical era, and some of his sons (especially Carl Philipp Emanuel, 1714 – 1788) clearly were early classical (pre-classical) composers.
+Thus, he may have helped advancing music towards the pre-classical era.
+Some of his sons, especially Carl Philipp Emanuel Bach (1714 – 1788), clearly were early classical (pre-classical) composers.

 Tuning at Bach’s Time